Kong/docs.konghq.com/app/_hub/impart-security/kong-plugin-impart/overview/_index.md

 Use the Impart plugin to:
 * Discover and catalog your API and web application Attack Surface.
 * Protect your APIs and web applications from injection, enumeration, automated threats, and other attacks.
-* Find and help you fix your API and web application vulnerabilities and misconfigurations with built in API testing
+* Find and help you fix your API and web application vulnerabilities and misconfigurations with built in API testing.
 * Reduce your API and web application risk profile.